forrestjgq1982/notes/vi.md

 ## Window
 the following table shows keys or commands used in multi-window.

-if it is a key, it follows <C-W>, and if it is a command, it start with :, like :close
+if it is a key, it follows {C-W}, and if it is a command, it start with :, like :close

 key     | action
 ------- | --------------------------------------------------------